Yatsu no Sato

 Musashi-Kyuryo National Government Park

 The observatory at Mt.
-Ninomiya is the highest point in town, with an altitude of 131.8 meters.
-And needless to say, it offers a spectacular view!
+Ninomiya is located at the town's highest location, at an elevation of 131.8 meters.
 From this observatory, you can enjoy the far-off Mt.
 Asama, Mt.
 Tanigawa, Nikko Mountain range, Mt.
-Tsukuba, and the Chichibu mountains.
-If you go up to the top floor, you can overlook the skyscrapers of Shinjuku by using the free telescope.
-If you're lucky, you can even see the Tokyo Skytree!
-Besides, there are flowers such as the azalea planted, making it a lovely route for a stroll.
+Tsukuba, and Chichibu mountains, and from the top floor you can get a view overlooking the skyscrapers of Shinjuku using a free telescope.
+If you're lucky, you can even see Tokyo Skytree!
+When flowers such as azaleas are bloom, this area is perfect for a lovely stroll.

 This fishing pond is very accessible, located approximately 9 kilometers (about 15 minutes) from the Higashi Matsuyama Interchange of the Kan-Etsu Expressway and roughly 5 kilometers (about 10 minutes) from the Ranzan-Ogawa Interchange.
 The pond is encircled by beautiful nature and has a surface area of roughly 11,600 square meters.
 On Saturday and Sunday, you can enjoy handmade udon made with local flour and buy locally grown vegetables at the farmer’s restaurant.